citp/privacy-policy-historical/g/gr/gra/grandsavingscenter.com.md

 We may receive information about you, including but not limited to your IP address, e-mail address, first name, last name, mailing address, and telephone number, from third party marketing partners that provide us with consumer data to manage on their behalf.

-**SMS**

-SMS, Wireless and Other Mobile Offerings: Some of the services that we provide will result in sending an SMS, wireless or other mobile offering to your cell phone.
-These should be obvious in the context of the offering at the time you sign up.
-By signing up, you are agreeing to receive these mobile offerings.
-You understand that your wireless carrier's standard rates apply to these messages.
-To unsubscribe or discontinue SMS messages, send "STOP", "END", "QUIT" to the SMS text message you have received.
-This process impacts only the future delivery of the particular SMS message offering, so you must send that message for each offering.
-This will not affect offerings sent on behalf of third parties.

-**IVR**

-Your acceptance of the terms and conditions of this website constitutes your express written consent to receive telemarketing calls from third-party marketers, including by means of a pre-recorded message and automated voice dialing.
-Your consent will be effective regardless of whether the number you have provided: (a) is a home, business, or cell phone line; and/or (b) is or will be registered on any state or federal Do-Not-Call (DNC) list, and shall remain in effect until you revoke your consent by contacting us.

 **Automatic Information/Digital Identifiers**

 We may automatically receive and store certain types of information about you through the data sources listed above.

 You may be familiar with the term “cookies,” which are unique alphanumeric identifiers that store information on your computer.
 A cookie is placed on your computer when your web browser accesses our website.
 We use cookies for tracking transactions and the user characteristics explained in detail throughout this Privacy Policy.
 If you choose, there are utilities available for purchase from independent software providers to install on your computer as well as tools/preferences you can choose through most web browsers to make website visits anonymous.
 Of course, cookies let you have a more satisfying website experience, so we recommend that you leave them turned on.

 We may also add third party cookies.
 Cookies contain anonymous, segmented data about a user’s demographics (like age, gender, and location), interests, lifestyle, household details, social media memberships, and online influences.
-The date in the cookies do not contain individual-level information, but rather general audience segments.
+The data in the cookies do not contain individual-level information, but rather general audience segments.

 We also collect information through our web server applications.
 This information includes your Internet Protocol or “IP” address, date/time stamp, browser type, and referring URL.